dmbarbour/glas/docs/GlasGUI.md

         gui : UserAgent -> ()

 The 'gui' method calls back to the user both to render data and to ask for information including navigation variables, window sizes, feature support, preferences, etc. relevant to constructing a view.
-The application may write user agent variables, too, but this might be presented to the user as a recommendation.
+The application may write user agent variables, too, e.g. writing navigation variables would (upon commit) cause the user to view different resources in future transactions.

 Under premise of user participation in transactions, we render aborted transactions.
 Further, we leverage aborted transactions as a basis for read-only views.
 Exactly what is rendered is left to the user agent, i.e. access to failed hierarchical transactions might only be visible in a debug view.
 We can render what-if scenarios by performing some other operations before rendering the GUI in an aborted transaction.